DataDog/datadog-operator/docs/secret_management.md

 **Note:**

-It is possible to use the same secret to store both credentials:
+It is possible to use the same Secret to store both credentials:

     ```yaml
     ---